DavidBruchmann/t3quotes/README.md

 ------------
 installation is currently only provided in the conventional way by extension-manager.
 Releases will be provided on the [releases-page](https://github.com/DavidBruchmann/t3quotes/releases) of the github-repository as well as on the so called "TER", the official [TYPO3-extension-website](https://extensions.typo3.org/extension/t3quotes/).
 Documentation will be provided in the folder `Documentation` of the extension and on the [wiki-site](https://github.com/DavidBruchmann/t3quotes/wiki).

+Usage is in general similar like any extension on base of extbase and a few profound differences are configured in the provided configuration files.
+These configuration files have to be included in a backend-template and afterwards the constant-editor shows the corresponding options.
+From two existing configurations only one has to be included, it was not tested what happens when both are included.

 current state of development
 ----------------------------